15 Epic Hikes in Banff National Park, Canada

 • View Trail Notes

-One of the most challenging but certainly best hikes in Banff is the Cory and Edith Pass Loop.
+One of the most challenging but certainly epic Banff hiking trails is the Cory and Edith Pass Loop.
 With a substantial elevation gain and a section requiring technical rock scrambling, it isn’t for the faint of heart, but man is it rewarding.
 Because of the effort involved, you won’t encounter crowds!

 We recommend ascending the Cory Pass side and descending via Edith Pass.
 This route gives you head-on views of Mount Cory, plus puts the steepest, most challenging section toward the beginning, preventing you from tackling it when you’re exhausted.
 You will have to scramble and climb over large boulders, but the sense of accomplishment at the end makes it worthwhile.